Avereniect/AVEL/docs/Integer_vectors.md

 * for each lane, computes the number of set bits in `v`

 `vector countl_zero(vector v)`
-* for each lane, computes the number of contiguous high bits which aren't set
+* for each lane, counts the number of contiguous high bits which aren't set

 `vector countl_one(vector v)`
-* for each lane, computes the number of contiguous high bits which are set
+* for each lane, counts the number of contiguous high bits which are set

 `vector countr_zero(vector v)`
-* for each lane, computes the number of contiguous low bits which aren't set
+* for each lane, counts the number of contiguous low bits which aren't set

 `vector countr_one(vector v)`
-* for each lane, computes the number of contiguous low bits which are set
+* for each lane, counts the number of contiguous low bits which are set

+`vector countl_sign(vector v)`
+* for each lane, counts the number of leading bits with the same value as the sign bit, not counting the sign bit itself
+* only available if `T` is a signed integer type

 `vector bit_floor(vector v)`
 * for each lane, rounds `v` down to the previous power of two